jonaharagon/cocdevteam-info/README.md

  * `ded/screenshots.md` - Screenshots of DEDServer and the client.
  * `ded/admin-client.md` - Overview of the admin client.
  * `ded/dedserver.md` - Overview of the DEDServer software.
+ * `ded/dns.md` - DEPRECIATED - Overview of setting up DNS on Windows 2012 r2.
+This method should no longer be used as DEDServer has a built in DNS server.

 ### Technical Pages